Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 There’s no substitute for Cryo Cure

-Freeze dried cannabis is nowhere near the quality and experience offered with Cryo Cured flower.
+Freeze-dried cannabis is nowhere near the quality and experience offered with Cryo Cured flower.
 Aromatic, flavorful, potent, and euphoric, Cryo Cure’s patented process doesn’t just zap out moisture and call it a day.
-By dialing in to the perfect measurement of time, temperature, and pressure, Cryo Cured flower retains all the compounds without diminishing the sensory aspect.
+By dialing in the perfect measurement of time, temperature, and pressure, Cryo Cured flower retains all the compounds without diminishing the sensory aspect.
 The result is an incredible, singular cannabis experience you’ll want to turn to time and again.
 So next time you head to the dispensary, look for the Cryo Cured seal – it means you’re in for an unforgettable treat.

 The Senses of Cryo Cure: How Our Cannabis Flower Stands Apart